ISEP Health & Safety Policy

 - Review all incoming student medical forms and consider the information in conjunction with any additional medical information and forms the member may require upon arrival

-ISEP closely monitors global travel warnings and advisories through the United Nations Global Travel Advisory website which includes a comprehensive list of updated travel advice from governments of the following countries:
+ISEP closely monitors global travel advisories through the United Nations Global Travel Advisory website which includes a comprehensive list of updated travel advice from governments of the following countries: